yurasong/yurasong.github.io/index.md

 ## Background

-I am a cancer biologist and bioinformatician, who is interested in understanding the secrets beneath several different cancer types.
-Also, I am the one who is brave to dive into the unknown new world, and who could enjoy the adventure to find the new way who have not never tried.
+I am a bioinformatician and cancer biologist, who is interested in understanding the secrets beneath several different cancers.
+Also, I am the one who is brave to dive into the unknown, and who loves the adventure to find something new who have not never tried.

+I have been studied in South Korea and the United States.
 Currently I am in Belgium, as a PhD student having a role of bioinformatician and data analyst.

-I have various base of biology due to the several in-field experiences, especially population genomics, functional genomics, oncology, molecular biology and computational biology.
-These days, mainly I am interested in understanding the mechanism of cancer genomic landscape and designing the new medicines for cancer treatment.
+I have various background due to the several in-field experiences, especially population genomics, functional genomics, oncology, molecular biology and computational biology.
+These days, I am mainly interested in understanding the mechanism of cancer genomic landscape and connecting it to the cancer treatment.

-My ultimate goal studying bioinformatics and cancer biology is finding the new way to save more people who are fighting with the various type of cancer.
-Even the rare cancer, with lower occurrence, I would like to find a solution.
-In other words, my goal to study is to bring back the happier life for the patients and their family, with science and technology.
+My ultimate goal of studying bioinformatics and cancer biology is finding the new way to save more people who are fighting with the various types of cancer.
+In other words, my goal to study is bringing back the happier life for the patients and their family, with science and technology.

 ## Interest